Can we reduce our reliance on supermarkets?

 If space is limited you can use a variety of containers, from shop-bought tubs and hanging baskets to old pots and pans (make drainage holes in the bottom) and even old boots.
 Tomatoes are a good starter crop as are peppers and chillis.
 Beans are also easy to grow – you can trail them up a wigwam of canes, using a wide based tub.
 Other choices would include a variety of herbs, strawberries, some varieties of tomatoes in hanging baskets, and salad crops in tubs.
 Really, the list is endless.

 Obviously if you have a garden you will have more scope.
 Why not convert a flower bed into a vegetable patch, or even mix the two?
 A border of lettuce instead of pansies, runner beans mingling with the sweet peas?
 Go on be a devil!!
-Packets of seeds cost as little as 20 pence from some outlets – apparently some Pound shops have a good selection.
+Packets of seeds can cost very little from some outlets – apparently some Pound shops have a good selection.
 There are also many seed catalogues to be found, which are well tried and tested, but slightly more expensive.
 I use both types and have had success with each type.
 I think I should point out here that I have also had total disasters!
 This has never stopped me though, it just makes me try harder, and the funny thing about growing anything is that while the ‘dead certs’ fail the ‘difficult’ crops flourish, so you are never disappointed for long.

 There is also the possibility of growing perennial vegetables, and if you are interested in this then the following site will give you more information: http://annisveggies.wordpress.com/